infra-grails/infra-file-storage/README.md

 Usage
 ---------------------

-Take a look on Spock Integration tests [tests/integration/infra/file/storage/]
+Take a look on [Spock Integration tests](https://github.com/alari/infra-file-storage/tree/master/test/integration/infra/file/storage)

 There are two ways to use plugin: